 3. Raheem Sterling

 The English footballer is a versatile player and can play in several attacking positions.
 He has been deployed as a striker and on both flanks for City this season, but it is on the left wing where he has been most effective.
 Raheem Sterling is quickly becoming one of the most promising players in Europe.
-Also, after Manchester City paid £49million to bring him over from Liverpool, he has been on a constant upward trajectory, winning the Premier League twice and the PFA Young Player of the Year award.
+Also, after Manchester City paid £ 49 million to bring him over from Liverpool, he has been on a constant upward trajectory, winning the Premier League twice and the PFA Young Player of the Year award.

 Born in Jamaica, Sterling moved to London at the age of five and began his career at Queens Park Rangers before signing for Liverpool in 2010.
 In July 2015, following a lengthy dispute over a new contract, he was signed by Manchester City in a transfer potentially worth £49 million, the highest transfer fee ever paid for an English player.
-Sterling represented England at under-16, under-17, and under-21 levels before making his senior international debut in 2012.
-He has represented England at the 2014 FIFA World Cup and UEFA Euro 2016.
+Sterling represented England at the under-16, under-17, and under-21 levels before making his senior international debut in 2012.
+He represented England at the 2014 FIFA World Cup and UEFA Euro 2016.

 4. Jadon Sancho

-Jadon Malik Sancho is an English professional footballer who plays as a winger for Premier League club Manchester United and also the England national team.
+Jadon Malik Sancho is an English professional footballer who plays as a winger for the Premier League club Manchester United and also the England national team.
 Born in Kennington, London, Sancho joined Manchester City’s youth system at the age of 14.
 He made his professional debut in 2017, at age 17, and signed with Borussia Dortmund a year later.
-Sancho also won the DFL-Supercup with Dortmund in 2019 and was in the UEFA Champions League squad of the season for 2018–19.
+Sancho also won the DFL Supercup with Dortmund in 2019 and was in the UEFA Champions League squad of the season for 2018–19.
 He also received the Golden Boy award that year.